 Contact the Counseling Center (760) 744-1150, ext.
-2180, for further information about any of the three AA degree options.
+2180, for further information about either of the two AA degree options.
 Official transcripts from all institutions previously or concurrently attended must be on file with the Records Office.

 V. District Requirements